 The days of carefree spontaneous travel are long gone with quarantines and postponements, lockdowns and isolation, dread and uncertainty surrounding the coronavirus dominating our plans.

 However, with a successful vaccination campaign around the world, we may all be able to leave our homes and see the world again.
-As the epidemic has shown us that travel is a much sought after human activity, and now that we have the opportunity to traverse the globe again, it’s essential that we all become much more responsible travellers.
+As the epidemic has shown us that travel is a much sought-after human activity, and now that we have the opportunity to traverse the globe again, it’s essential that we all become much more responsible travellers.
 It’s more important than ever that we gain fresh experiences and broaden our horizons in a positive and constructive way.

 What is ‘Worthwhile Travel’?

 It’s a widespread misconception that meaningful travel must entail taking a volunteer position when there are several ways to make your trip worthwhile.
-To put it another way, a meaningful journey is when you engage in a deeper form of travel, a form of learning experience, explore the world more purposefully by contributing to a local business and community, reduce your carbon footprints, or choose to spend a significant amount of time in one location to learn more about the culture, heritage, and people.
+To put it another way, a meaningful journey is when you engage in a deeper form of travel, a form of the learning experience, explore the world more purposefully by contributing to a local business and community, reduce your carbon footprints, or choose to spend a significant amount of time in one location to learn more about the culture, heritage, and people.

 Here are some simple methods to give your vacation more significance while travelling meaningfully and collecting unique experiences.